 Contact us to see how we can help

-At Hammond and Shaw, we have extensive experience in helping clients across South Devon with issues with mundic block.
+At h&s Surveyors, we have extensive experience in helping clients across South Devon with issues with mundic block.
 For more information about mundic block, Cornish homes or surveying services across the country, please get in touch with us today.